influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/storage_engine.md

 The number of booleans encoded is stored using variable-byte encoding at the beginning of the block.

 ##### Strings
-Strings are encoding using Snappy compression.
+Strings are encoding using [Snappy](http://google.github.io/snappy/) compression.
-Each string is packed next each other in order and compressed as one larger block.
+Each string is packed consecutively and they are compressed as one larger block.

 #### Compactions